 Specific course requirements may also need to be met through coursework, placement tests or standardized test scores.
 Please contact admissions for more details.

 Does the student receive a college transcript for the class?

 Will classes transfer to another university?

-UF-USA is a quality dual-enrollment program in which students receive credit for taking college courses through The University of Findlay, an accredited institution, so transferring the credits should be rather seamless.
-However, we recommend that you contact the registrar’s office of your prospective colleges prior to enrolling in your UF-USA courses to inquire about credit transfer.
+CCP is a quality dual-enrollment program in which students receive credit for taking college courses through the University of Findlay, an accredited institution, so transferring the credits should be rather seamless.
+However, we recommend that you contact the registrar’s office of your prospective colleges prior to enrolling in your CCP courses to inquire about credit transfer.